Jayzu404/oop_task4/README.md

 # OOP TASK 4

 ## Description
-This project demonstrates **dependency injection** and **abstraction** in Dart through a notification system for order processing.
-The system uses an interface-based design where different notification implementations can be swapped seamlessly via constructor injection.
+This project demonstrates **dependency injection** and **abstraction** in Dart through a cooking system.
+It uses an interface-based design (CookingMethod) with a consumer class (KitchenService) that receives its dependency via constructor injection, allowing different cooking strategies to be swapped seamlessly.

 ## How to Run